| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 [servers] [servers.zero] host="localhost" port=10000 ltsigkey = "32byteBase64EncodedValue=="

-The subsections all have the the format [server.name].
-This name can be freely chosen and can be a public value. it is important to never change it, as long as you want to access your passwords on this server.
+- Section format: [servers.<name>].
+The name can be freely chosen and can be a public value.
+It is important to never change it, as long as you want to access your passwords on this server.
 This name value is used together with other values to create unique record IDs.
-If you change the name the record IDs change, and you will not be able to access your old records.
+If you change the name, the record IDs change, and you will not be able to access your old records.

 SECURITY CONSIDERATIONS¶

-You SHOULD back up and encrypt your master key.
-Hint you could do this using the qr key operation, recording all the other important details as well.
-Backing up your webauthn_data_dir from the [websphinx] section is also a good idea, in case you use the webextension and webauthn.
+- You SHOULD back up and encrypt your masterkey.
+You can do this using the qr key operation, recording other important details as well.
+Backing up webauthn_data_dir from the [websphinx] section is also recommended if using the web extension and WebAuthn.

-The userlist configuration setting is by default enabled, and allows a server operator to correlate records that belong to the same SPHINX user on the same online service.
-If you have multiple accounts on an online service and all of them are handled by the same SPHINX server, the server operator can take note when a userlist record is updated and which SPHINX record belongs to this operation.
-This leaks some information, that can be used by an adversarial server operator to correlate records.
+- userlist (default: enabled): This configuration setting allows a server operator to correlate records belonging to the same SPHINX user for the same online service.
+If multiple accounts on the same service are managed by the same SPHINX server, the server operator can detect when a userlist record is updated and which SPHINX record belongs to this operation.
+This leaks some information that can be used by an adversarial server operator to correlate records.

-In this man page we are using echo only for demonstration, you should use something like this instead (or even directly getpwd(1) from the contrib directory if you are not interested in customizing):
+In this documentation, echo is used only for demonstration.
+For real usage, use getpwd(1) from the contrib directory if you are not interested in customizing or consider something like:

 -